nefarius/HidHide/README.md

 ## Bugs & Features

-Found a bug and want it fixed?
-Feel free to open a detailed issue on the [GitHub issue tracker](../../issues)!
+~~Found a bug and want it fixed?
+Feel free to open a detailed issue on the [GitHub issue tracker](../../issues)!~~

+There is currently no capacity for any majopr works on HidHide, if you wish to see this change, consider contributing.

 *HidHide* provides both logging and tracing.
 Logging can be found the *Event Viewer* under *Windows Logs* and *System*.
 Tracing can be found under *Applications and Services Logs* and *Nefarius* after enabling *Show Analytic and Debug Logs*.